 Should I Buy Layla or the Aurora Luxe?

 Here are some final reminders that will hopefully make your decision easier.

 We Would Recommend Buying Layla if You are Looking for:

 - Motion isolation.
 This bed’s materials trap motion keeping you asleep and unaware of your partner's nighttime bathroom breaks.

 - A foam feel.
 Foams, especially memory materials have a great rep for wiping away pressure points.
 This bed should not disappoint those folks looking for the deep hug that this material offers.

 - Firmness options at home.
 With dual firmness, you should be able to flip the bed over to find your perfect fit.
 If Medium-Soft is too soft for your sleeping preference, simply flip the bed over to the Firm side.

-We Would Recommend Buying the Brooklyn Aurora if You are Looking for:
+We Would Recommend Buying the Aurora Luxe if You are Looking for:

 - A cool sleeping experience.
-Brooklyn Bedding pulls out all of the stops for cooling in their Aurora, creating a bed that should keep you comfortable all night long, especially if you sleep hot.
+Brooklyn Bedding pulls out all of the stops for cooling in their Aurora Luxe, creating a bed that should keep you comfortable all night long, especially if you sleep hot.